144 km in 4 days

 Crossing the Ulvshale channel via the bridge first, I then followed the trail through Ulvshale forest and then along Ulvshale beach.
 I would love to own a summer house in this area.
 It’s a great location with some beautiful beachfront that is comparable to that in southern Europe.
 With blue skies as a backdrop and some help from the suns rays the water appears almost turquoise.

 It was actually here where it began to rain, however only very slightly and not for long.
 That was the last of any precipitation for the rest of the hike.
-At Ulvshale beach there are some clean public toilets and here I filled up on my water supplies.
+At Ulvshale beach there are some clean public toilets where I filled up on my water supplies.
 I packed a cut-off end section from a Sawyer squeezable pouch (8 grams) and used it as a scoop to fill my 1 litre soda bottle that I use for carrying my water in the warmer months of the year.
 Filling from shallow sinks can be a challenge when using long water containers.
 It would of been an impossible task to fill at the hand sink without the scoop.
 Before the COVID-19 days I just used my folding cup but at the moment I’ll just stick to my scoop.

 There are no possibilities for purchasing drinks or snacks at Ulvshale beach.
 Furthermore, when I have visited Nyord on both occasions, I have not been able to find anywhere open to purchase anything to eat or drink either.
 However, when I returned home I did some investigating and found out that one establishment that I did walk by called Noorbo Handelen was open between 11:00 am – 17:00 pm.
 I didn’t really see any signs showing that they sold food or drinks and the place looked very run down and almost like a ruin.
 I’ll have to try them out if I’m ever in the area again, but I think that they could do a much better job with their image and advertising.
 A tidy up and some paint would do wonders as well making it appear a little more inviting for a prospective customer so they just don’t walk by like I did.